What Is Bullying?

 Older siblings can also be the cause of the problem.
 If they’ve been bullied, they are more apt to bully a younger sibling to feel more secure or empower themselves or very often parents are the bullies in the situation, they are angry, or don’t handle conflict well.

-Kids usually bully because they learn this behavior at home.
-It is learned behavior which can be unlearned.
+Children usually bully because they learn this behaviour at home.
+It is learned behaviour which can be unlearned.

 But Some children are naturally just more aggressive, dominating and impulsive by nature.
 It doesn’t mean that they are bullies themselves.